Serial Killers: Modus Operandi, Signature, Staging & Posing

 Understanding and classifying serial killer crime scenes.

-The breakthrough idea of classifying serial homicide crime scenes according to an organized/disorganized dichotomy is credited to the former FRI agent and profiler Roy Hazelwood.
-This concept was based primarily on a study of thirty-six serial predators conducted by acclaimed FBI agents John Douglas and the late Robert Ressler.
+This concept was based primarily on a study of 36 serial predators conducted by acclaimed FBI agents John Douglas and the late Robert Ressler.

 Based on historical patterns, organized killers are likely to be above-average intelligent, attractive, married or living with a domestic partner, employed, educated, skilled, orderly, cunning and controlled.
 They have some degree of social grace, may even be charming, and often talk and seduce their victims into being captured.